dakanji/RefindPlus/README-Dev.md

-screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs
+screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable transient_boot        |Disables saving the last booted loader if not required uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs

+## Extended Functionality
-In addition to the new functions above, the following upsteam functions have been extended:
+In addition to the new functionality listed above, the following upsteam tokens have been extended:
 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
 - **"showtools" Token:** Additional tools added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
   - `show_bootscreen` : Allows compatible GPUs to load the Apple Pre Boot Configuration screen.
 - **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates from Apple when running MacOS v11.x (Big Sur), or later, with SIP enabled.
   - This is equivalent to activating the `normalise_csr` token.

-## Divergence
-Implementation differences with the upstream base version v0.13.2 are:
 - **"timeout" Token:** The default is no timeout unless explicitly set.
 - **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
 - **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.